essc/clp_foss4g_workshop/source/qgis_install.rst

 .. note::
    `KyngChaos Qgis download page  <http://www.kyngchaos.com/software/qgis>`_ provides download for various Mac OS X versions.
-To get version information about your Mac, click :guilabel:`Apple Icon -->` :guilabel:`About This Mac`.
+To get version information about your Mac, click :menuselection:`Apple Icon -->` :guilabel:`About This Mac`.

 2. Install all the required frameworks by double-clicking the downloaded